Nicole Mitchell (politician): Arrest and conviction

-In mid-2024, the Minnesotan news website Alpha News sued the Detroit Lakes Police Department to compel the release of the body-worn camera footage of Mitchell's arrest.
+In mid-2024, the Minnesotan conservative news website Alpha News sued the Detroit Lakes Police Department to compel the release of the body-worn camera footage of Mitchell's arrest.
 Becker County District Court Judge Gretchen D. Thilmony initially denied the request, citing the potential for the footage to prejudice the jury against Mitchell.
 In April 2025, the Minnesota Court of Appeals reversed Thilmony's decision and remanded the case, ordering the lower court to "apply a different balancing test".
 The prosecution then used the footage in its case against Mitchell, rendering it a de facto public record, and it was released publicly shortly thereafter.
 The recording shows an "intruder dressed all in black beside [the victim's] bed" who was "[the victim's] stepdaughter, Nicole".
 When confronted by law enforcement officers, Mitchell surrendered peacefully and said she had done "something bad".

+On August 8, 2025, a popular crime-focused YouTube Channel released the bodycam footage from the night Mitchell was caught burglarizing the home of Mitchell's Stepmother.
+In the bodycam footage, it shows police finding Mitchell in the basement by police dressed in a 'Lego Burglar' looking fashion, with all black clothing topped with a black beanie.
+Further in the bodycam video, a black backpack was found halfway wedged through the basement window.
+In the backpack, two stolen laptops were found.
+One was a personal laptop, the other being a State of Michigan employee laptop.
+The contents of the two laptops are not known.